 International placements in USA offer the students opportunity to work for some of the worlds leading organisations.
 This provides them with excellent opportunities for learning and developing their professional guest service skills to prepare them for future management careers.
 During their placements they will be earning monies to cover the visa costs and travel costs, however, it must be noted that these placements are optional and the students can select paid placements in other destinations where there are no up front costs.

-£200 up-skilling Bursaries are available for students to apply for to support their skills development and students may also be eligible to apply for the Discover Project to support International Mobility to support short International Placement Experiences
+Career development bursaries of up to £1,000 are available for students to support placements, internships and events volunteering.
+Students may also be eligible to apply for the Discover Project to support International Mobility to support short International Placement Experiences.